spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/lumbar-registration/before-starting.rst

 Before starting this tutorial
 #############################

+This lumbar registration tutorial is separate from the previous registration tutorials, meaning it can be run standalone.

 #.
 Make sure that you are working with a copy of SCT 6.1 or higher, and have an up-to-date copy of the PAM50 template:

    .. code:: sh